Meet Roopa Basrur: Senior Director, Data Management

 Hello there!
-My name is Roopa Basrur and I have the privilege of working with the awesome Data Management team within Global Data Operations in Clinical Research Services.
+My name is Roopa Basrur and I have the privilege of working with the awesome Data Management team within Global Data Operations in CRS.
 I currently lead the India and South Africa teams.
-I joined Parexel in 2010 in Medical Writing Services and knew that I would be part of a team of highly experienced and wonderful colleagues.
+I joined Parexel in 2010 in Medical Writing Services, and knew that I would be part of a team of highly experienced and wonderful colleagues.
 Over the years, this became the reason I stayed – as well as the way we keep innovating and reinventing ourselves with the changing times.

 - Tell us a little bit about what you do every day.
 What are your core responsibilities?

-Every day I come into work and am blown away by the amazing work that my colleagues in data management do on clinical trials – interacting up close and personal with the data from patients and volunteers.
-My team includes people manager, clinical data analysts, data management leads, clinical coders, and data support specialists.
+Every day I come in to work and am blown away by the amazing work that my colleagues in data management do on clinical trials – interacting up close and personal with the data from patients and volunteers.
+My team includes clinical data analysts, data management leads, clinical coders and data support specialists.
 We are a highly experienced team with a wide geographical spread across the globe.

-My main responsibility is to serve the teams and make sure they have what is needed to do a great job, advance skills, and careers by articulating a clear vision.
+My main responsibility is to serve the teams and make sure they have what is needed to do a great job, advance skills and careers by articulating a clear vision.
 I also work with the India leadership team on various initiatives and with the Diversity and Inclusion (D&I) committees.
-I’m also encouraged to work with industry associations/bodies – I represent Parexel on the India SCDM (Society for Clinical Data Management) steering committee.
+I’m also encouraged to work with industry associations/bodies.

 - What is it about your position that challenges you and excites you most?

-- What traits and skills are needed to be successful in your role?
+- What traits and/or skills needed to be successful in your role?